 Through Kelly’s hard work and commitment, Thermoscan has made clear leaps forward, from measures to improve corporate morale, to allowing technicians to operate more effectively through an interactive database-driven system, to the digitisation of paper-based working processes.
 With hundreds of sites inspected annually by field technicians, the transformation of Thermoscan from a 30-year-old paper-based business has been crucial for improving productivity and the customer experience.
 Thermoscan today prides itself in being able to provide a report to its customers within 24 hours of completing a scan.

 When founded, its focus was mainly on electrical scanning, but through strong execution by the company’s leadership its range of services significantly expanded.
 Thermoscan now provides building inspections, abseil inspections of CBD buildings, leak detection, heat-loss scanning and roof inspections as well as drone-enabled solar-panel testing.

-In May 2019, Arowana sold Thermoscan to ARA Group for $6M, representing a $3.4M profit on book carrying value and a multiple on invested capital of 3.8x.
+In May 2019, Arowana sold Thermoscan to ARA Group for $6M, delivering a multiple on invested capital of 3.8x and an IRR of 29%.
 ARA is one of Australia’s largest building and facility management services firms with annual turnover of $479M.
 ARA employs over 2,000 skilled people across 40+ offices in Australia and New Zealand.